Stimulus Check Update: Track Your IRS Relief Payment

 The topline $1,400 number that’s drawn so much attention won’t necessarily be what people receive.
 The actual amount could change based on income restrictions, the number of dependents and other factors.

-Those whose dependent status has changed — perhaps because of a child born last year or a dependent family member who now qualifies for stimulus — may face incorrect payments.
+Those whose dependent status has changed — perhaps because of a child born last year or a dependent family member who now qualifies for stimulus — may receive an incorrect payment.
 The IRS won’t know about a 2020 baby until the parents submit their 2020 taxes.
 So they would issue $2,800 to a married couple who welcomed their first child last year but had yet to file.
 Once those parents submit their 2020 taxes, the agency would automatically send out an additional $1,400.

 A similar issue could arise with families who don’t typically file but used the non-filer tool to update their dependent count last year.
 Dependents above the age of 16 weren’t previously included, so the IRS won’t have them on record.
 Filing a return for 2020 could ensure that they do.

 Those without dependents might also see their third stimulus check affected by their taxes.
 Income changes from year to year, as people receive raises, switch jobs or become unemployed.
-The first relief payment was passed in March of 2020.
-At that point, some people had filed their 2019 taxes and some had not.
+When the first relief payment was passed in March of 2020, some people had filed their 2019 taxes and some had not.
 So the check amount could have been based on 2018 or 2019 taxes.
 The second relief payment became law in December of 2020, after most everyone had filed their 2019 taxes.
 So that amount was determined by 2019 tax filings.

 The third relief payment was signed over two months before the revised federal tax deadline (May 17).
-The amount could be based on an individual’s 2019 or 2020 taxes, depending on when you file.
-The past year has seen significant unemployment, which often hurts the finances of individual households.
+The amount could be based on an individual’s 2019 or 2020 taxes, depending on when someone files.
+The past year has seen significant unemployment, which can hurt the finances of a household.
 Many others have seen their hours reduced.
 If your income changed significantly from one tax filing to the next, so too could the amount of your stimulus check.

 Why Do We Need Stimulus Checks?

 The economy shrank by 3.5 percent in 2020, the largest single-year decline since the end of World War II.
-Weekly unemployment figures remain historically high, with approximately 770,000 people initially applying for unemployment insurance in the second week of March.
-(For reference, a typical pre-pandemic week saw about 250,000 new unemployment applications.)
-An additional 282,000 sought Pandemic Unemployment Assistance.
+Approximately 684,000 people initially applied for unemployment insurance last week.
+That is almost 100,000 fewer claims than the prior week and the lowest number since the start of the pandemic.
+(Weekly unemployment figures remain historically high; a typical pre-pandemic week saw about 250,000 new unemployment applications.)
+An additional 241,000 sought Pandemic Unemployment Assistance.

 Approximately 18.2 million people were receiving unemployment benefits of one kind or another as of the end of February.
 That’s roughly one out of every nine workers.
 While the official unemployment rate is 6.2 percent, the actual rate is probably closer to 10 percent, given all the people who have dropped out of the labor force.
 On the bright side, employers added another 379,000 jobs last month.

 An economic bounceback depends on the widespread distribution of a COVID vaccine.
-And efforts to inoculate the public are progressing.
-Shortages and winter weather had forced some areas to temporarily close vaccination centers and scale back administering the vaccine.
-Many who qualify had faced problems in scheduling appointments.
-Nevertheless, Americans have received over 124 million doses, with 24.5 percent of the population having received at least one dose and 13.3 percent completely vaccinated.
-Vaccination numbers continue to increase at a rate of about 2.6 million doses per day.
+And efforts to inoculate the public are progressing by the day.
+Americans have received over 130 million doses, with 25.7 percent of the population having received at least one dose and 14 percent completely vaccinated.
+Vaccination numbers continue to increase at a rate of over 2 million doses per day.
+In a show of continued optimism, the President Biden increased his vaccination target from 100 million doses in the first 100 days of his presidency to 200 million doses.

-The Food & Drug Administration recently authorized Johnson & Johnson’s one-shot vaccine, with millions of doses already shipped.
-Biden has recently stated that the country will have enough doses to vaccinate all Americans by May.
-Actually putting needles in arms will likely take longer.
+Three different vaccines are available to the public, since the Food & Drug Administration authorized Johnson & Johnson’s one-shot vaccine.
+The President recently stated that the country will have enough doses to vaccinate all Americans by May.
+Actually putting needles in arms will likely take longer, though many states have lowered the necessary age to qualify.
 Mask-wearing and a general lack of normalcy could continue into 2022.
-Currently, domestic COVID cases are approaching 30 million, while deaths exceed 542,000.
+Currently, domestic COVID cases exceed 30 million, while deaths are approaching 546,000.